 Monetary Policy, Political and Legislative Risk.
-Due to high levels of inflation, the Federal Reserve has raised short-term interest rates considerable over the last year and rate increases may continue throughout 2023.
-There is no way to be certain if the Federal Reserve will be able to limit inflation.
+Due to high levels of inflation, the Federal Reserve has raised short-term interest rates considerably over the last few years and there remains uncertainty as to whether and to what extent the Federal Reserve may cut rates in 2024.
+There is no way to be certain if the Federal Reserve will be able to limit inflation while avoiding a recession.
 Rate fluctuations may expose fixed-income and related markets to heightened volatility, interest rate sensitivity and reduced liquidity, which could cause the value of the Fund's investments and share price to fall.
 Fund redemptions also may increase, which may result in higher portfolio turnover and Fund expenses.
 Policy and legislative changes worldwide affect many aspects of financial regulation.
 The impact of these changes on the markets, and the practical implications for market participants, may not be fully known for some time.
 Other market developments can adversely affect fixed-income securities markets, such as disruptions in the banking sector.
 Regulations and business practices, for example, have led some financial intermediaries to curtail their capacity to engage in trading (i.e., "market making") activities for certain fixed-income securities, which could have the potential to decrease liquidity and increase volatility in the fixed-income securities markets.